ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 .. note::

-   From version 0.3.0, ``omero certificates`` adds TLS 1.3 to the list of protocols supported server-side for establishing the secure connection on systems where the protocol is supported.
+   From version 0.3.0, the :program:`omero certificates` command adds TLS 1.3 to the list of TLS protocols allowed assuming the OMERO.server enviroment supports the protocol.
    In order to negotiate this protocol, clients will also need to be upgraded to depend on ``omero-blitz`` 5.7.0 or greater (Java) or ``omero-py`` 5.15.0 or greater (Python).

 Restart your server
 ^^^^^^^^^^^^^^^^^^^